-The reverse() function of unordered_multiset sets the number of buckets in the container (bucket_count) to the most appropriate to contain at least n elements.
+The reserve() function of unordered_multiset sets the number of buckets in the container (bucket_count) to the most appropriate to contain at least n elements.

 If n is greater than the current bucket_count multiplied by the max_load_factor, the container’s bucket_count is increased and a rehash is forced.